okeller1977/taxonpages/pages/about.md

 ---
 title: About
-contact_email: user@example.com
+contact_email: admin@lampyridae.world
 copyright: All content is CC 0 so that it maybe be shared throughout the world in places like Wikipedia.
 citation: Project collaborative.
-2022.
+2024.
 Website title.
 Available at https://example.com.
 ---

 # {{frontmatter.title}}